Color book: Causation and production

 Documents were often printed on large sheets of white paper, loosely bound, called White Papers, and were presented to the House of Commons or Lords, often unbound and undated.
 This lack of date would sometimes become problematic later for historians attempting to follow the historical record, and depended on further research to sort it out.
 Some of the documents were reprinted and bound and known as "Blue Books" after the color of the covers.

-(See boxed quotation below).
+As parliamentary systems became more entrenched in Europe, color books emerged as a means of justifying policy.

 Influence of Foreign Secretaries

-No other European state rivaled Great Britain in the number of Blue Book publications.
+No other European state rivaled Great Britain in the number of color book publications.
 Originally conceived of as a way to "meet the ebb and flow of public opinion", they were handled differently during different parts of the 19th century, under the influence of different Foreign Secretaries.
 Blue Books are more complete from some parts of the century than others, but a lot was always omitted, and texts were abridged.
-These were sometimes flagged in the text by the word 'Extract', but that didn't give any sense of scale or what was cut.
+These were sometimes flagged in the text by the word 'Extract', but that did not give any sense of scale or what was cut.

 George Canning's tenure (1807–1809) stood out, as having designed a new system.
 Canning used it to get public support for his positions, for example, regarding South America.
-Robert Stewart (Lord Castelreagh (1812-1822)) was the pivot point between the early years when the government might refuse to publish certain papers, and the later period when it wasn't able to do that anymore.
+Robert Stewart (Lord Castelreagh (1812–1822)) was the pivot point between the early years when the government might refuse to publish certain papers, and the later period when it was not able to do that anymore.
 Henry Templeton (Lord Palmerston three incumbencies in the 1830s and 1840s) was unable to refuse the demands of the House of Commons, as Canning had done.
-Later, when he rose to Prime Minister, Palmerston embodied the "Golden Age" of Blue Books, publishing a large number of them, especially during the Russell Foreign Ministry incumbency (1859-1865).
+Later, when he rose to Prime Minister, Palmerston embodied the "Golden Age" of Blue Books, publishing a large number of them, especially during the Russell Foreign Ministry incumbency (1859–1865).
 Foreign Secretaries under P.M.
 William Gladstone (three incumbencies between 1868 and 1886) also issued many Blue Books, but were more restrained; a large number were issued about the Eastern Question.

 Reaction abroad

-Publication meant that not only parliament and the public got to see them, but foreign powers got to see them as well.
+Publication meant that not only parliament and the public got to see the diplomatic documents, but foreign powers got to see them as well.
 Sometimes a government might be embarrassed by leaks from foreign sources, or publications from them; but they gave back as good as they got.
 By 1880 there were some informal rules, and foreign countries were consulted before publishing things that affected them.
 This prevented them from being used as instruments of policy, as under Canning or Palmerston.